aidgncom/test/README.md

 # No Tree & Object Allocation
 ```

 **1. Zero-Allocation Stability (Space)**: 0 allocations per event.
 No parsing trees, no intermediate objects, no GC pressure.
-Events can be processed as they arrive, with no buffering required.
+Events can be handled as they arrive, with no buffering required.
 Latency remains constant under load and stable across environments.

 **2. Maximizing Engine Potential (Time)**: 1-byte scan over contiguous memory.
 No tokenization, no parsing overhead.
 The CPU walks each byte in sequence, achieving high cache locality.
 This reaches memory-bound throughput, a territory unreachable by conventional formats or regex-based parsing.
 It only becomes possible when 1-byte scanning is assumed from the start.